stattleship/stattleship-ruby/examples/README.md

 * [Football Game Logs](basketball_game_logs.rb)
   * Uses `FootballGameLogsParams` and makes a `FootballGameLogs` request
-  * Use the `player_id`, `inteval_type` and `since` parameters to get Cam Newton's game logs for the past weeks by specifying the interval type (divisionplayoffs, conferencechampionships, etc)
+  * Use the `player_id`, `interval_type` and `since` parameters to get Cam Newton's game logs for the past weeks by specifying the interval type (divisionplayoffs, conferencechampionships, etc)

 * [Hockey Games](hockey_games.rb)
   * Uses `HockeyGamesParams` and makes a `HockeyGames` request